NoahStolk/DevilDaggersSurvivalEditor/ReadMe.md

 - Removed Default Flat preset (can now be created using the new Ellipse preset).
 - Renamed and fixed some older presets.
 - Added ability to rotate and flip the arena.
+- The application warns you when the spawnset you're creating might cause Devil Daggers to become unstable, for instance when the end loop is very short.

 **Note:** Version 1 is discontinued.
 If you wish to view the source code for the latest update for version 1 (which is 1.1.5.0, 1.1.5.1 never got a proper release), the latest commit is from November 4, 2018.